So you’re probably here wondering who are the best coffee roasters in the UK? I thought so.

 Well, buying a bag of coffee beans here, and buying a bag of ground coffee there, sounds very simple.
 So what’s the catch?

-Yes really – that’s 600 places to potentially sift through before you even get to wrap your lips around your favourite coffee mug and sip delicious, freshly brewed coffee at home.
+Yes really – that’s 600 places to sift through before you even get to wrap your lips around your favourite coffee mug and sip delicious, freshly brewed coffee at home.

 But why should I get the glory?
 What makes me the best person to create the ultimate guide to the UK’s best coffee?